 The Growing Rent Control Movement

 With the rapid escalation of the housing crisis in recent years, the political tide has begun to turn for rent control in California.
-As Alisa Belinkoff Katz explains, “the current moment features a “perfect storm” of affordable housing shortfalls, rising rents, and declining incomes that began in the early 1990s and has gained momentum to this day.”
-Meanwhile, unlike the earlier periods of rent regulations in the 1940s and 1970s, in which largely middle-class renters were affected, housing today is unaffordable for almost half of middle-income renters and nearly all those who are poor, which in turn has exacerbated the epidemic of homelessness on our streets.
-With this new and much broader base of renters affected, tenant organizing has surged.
-Local and statewide coalitions, Tenants Together and Renters United Network, have formed in an effort to create a network of tenant organizations and build support for tenant protections both locally and statewide.
+As Alisa Belinkoff Katz explained in a 2018 report, "the current moment features a “perfect storm” of affordable housing shortfalls, rising rents, and declining incomes that began in the early 1990s and has gained momentum to this day."
+Meanwhile, unlike the earlier periods of rent regulations in the 1940s and 1970s, in which largely middle-class renters were affected, housing today is unaffordable for almost half of middle-income renters and nearly all those who are poor, which in turn has exacerbated the epidemic of homelessness on the streets of cities California-wide.
+With this new and much broader base of tenants affected, organizing has surged.
+Local and statewide coalitions, Tenants Together and Renters United Network formed in an effort to create a network of tenant organizations and build support for tenant protections both locally and statewide.
 Elected officials have become more sympathetic to the issue.

-There were early signs of this shift in November 2016, when new ordinances were passed in Richmond and Mountain View—the first in over 30 years—while Oakland and Berkeley also voted to strengthen their existing measures.
-This momentum continued to build towards the November 2018 elections, with over a dozen new local rent control measures across California being proposed or on ballots for November 2018.
-This includes our own Measure M in the City of Santa Cruz, put on the ballot by newly formed Mobilization for Housing Justice and Students Uniting Renters. as well as measures put on the ballot by tenant movements in Glendale, Inglewood, Long Beach, Mountain View (to defend rent control passed in 2016), Pasadena, National City, Pomona, Sacramento, San Diego, Santa Ana, Santa Rosa, and Unincorporated L A County— as well as the statewide Proposition 10 to overthrow Costa Hawkins.
+There were early signs of this shift in November 2016, when new ordinances passed in Richmond and Mountain View—the first in over 30 years—while Oakland and Berkeley also voted to strengthen their existing measures.
+This momentum continued to build towards the November 2018 elections, with over a dozen new local rent control efforts advanced across California—Glendale, Inglewood, Long Beach, Pasadena, Pomona, Sacramento, San Diego, Santa Ana, Santa Rosa, and Unincorporated L A County— as well as the statewide Proposition 10 to overthrow Costa Hawkins.

 What are: rent control, rent review boards, and just cause eviction protection?